Train a Model

 role

-– The AWS Identity and Access Management (IAM) role that SageMaker uses to perform tasks on your behalf (for example, reading training results, call model artifacts from Amazon S3, and writing training results to Amazon S3). -
+– The AWS Identity and Access Management (IAM) role that SageMaker AI uses to perform tasks on your behalf (for example, reading training results, call model artifacts from Amazon S3, and writing training results to Amazon S3). -

 instance_count